OHiddema/php_mysql/README.md

 Step 2:
 - Install phpMyAdmin, to make it easier to learn SQL, create databases, etc.
 - Use '.gitignore' to protect sensitive information like passwords.

+Step 3:
+- Create a 'laptops' table.
+The SQL statement was created with phpMyadmin.